Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Born: June 23, 1956 – Mansfield, Ohio, USA

-Sylvia McNair graduated from Indiana University.
-She has appeared with the Chicago Symphony, the Los Angeles Philharmonic Orchestra, San Francisco Symphony and Cleveland Orchestras and has worked many times with the Atlanta Symphony conducted by Robert Shaw, the Boston Symphony with Seiji Ozawa, the St Louis Symphony conducted by Leonard Slatkin and the New York Philharmonic with Kurt Masur.
-In Europe, she has performed and recorded with the London Symphony conducted by Michael Tilson-Thomas, the London Philharmonic with Kurt Masur, the English Baroque Soloists with John Eliot Gardiner, the English Concert with Trevor Pinnock, the Chamber Orchestra of Europe with Nikolaus Harnoncourt and Claudio Abbado, the Vienna Philharmonic with André Previn and Claudio Abbado, and the Berlin Philharmonic with Jeffrey Tate, Bernard Haitink, Claudio Abbado and James Levine.
+Sylvia McNair is a regular guest artist with the major opera houses and symphony orchestras of Europe and North America and she performs frquently also as recitalist.
+She has appeared with the Chicago Symphony, the Los Angeles Philharmonic Orchestra, San Francisco Symphony Orchestra and Cleveland Orchestra and has worked many times with the Atlanta Symphony conducted by Robert Shaw, Boston Symphony Orchestra with Seiji Ozawa, Saint Louis Symphony Orchestra conducted by Leonard Slatkin and New York Philharmonic Orchestra with Kurt Masur.
+In Europe, she has performed and recorded with the London Symphony Orchestra conducted by Michael Tilson Thomas, London Philharmonic Orchestra with Kurt Masur, English Baroque Soloists with John Eliot Gardiner, English Concert with Trevor Pinnock, Chamber Orchestra of Europe with Nikolaus Harnoncourt and Claudio Abbado, Vienna Philharmonic Orchestra with André Previn and Claudio Abbado, and Berlin Philharmonic Orchestra with Jeffrey Tate, Bernard Haitink, Claudio Abbado and James Levine.

 In the operatic field Sylvia McNair made, in 1989, a triumphant debut at the Glyndebourne Festival as Anne Trulove (The Rake's Progress) followed by an equally sensational debut at the Royal Opera House, Covent Garden as Ilia in Mozat's Idomeneo.
 It was again as Ilia that she made her Salzburg debut in 1990 with Seiji Ozawa and Paris Opera debut with Chung.
 She has since sung Corinna (Il Viaggio a Reims) and Susanna at Covent Garden and Anne Trulove, Susanna, and Poppea at the Salzburg Festival with, respectively, Sylvain Cambreling, Bernard Haitink and Nikolaus Harnoncourt.
 In 1992 she made her debuts with the San Francisco Opera as Tytania (A Midsummer Night's Dream) and at the Metropolitan Opera, New York as Marzelline.
 She has subsequently sung Pamina and Tytania at the Met.
 She has also appeared with the opera companies of Berlin, Santa Fe and St. Louis.